 There would be no discussion of polyamory outside of polygamy in the Hebrew context because all of the women living with and sexually involved with the man would be considered wives or concubines and it would be described as polygamous.
 One would hope that where polygamy existed there was some level of polyamory.
 Unfortunately we see the pain that comes in a polygamous situation where love is withheld from one of the wives in the story of Jacob.

-In a relationship between two equals in society there would not need to be a marital contract in the Old Testament.
 There was no need to protect a woman or children if the relationship was between two men or two women.
+There would be no Ketubah in these scenarios.
 This is one of the big differences between ancient Israel and the modern day United States.